Adravilag/saged-ui/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within SagedUI, please send an email to [security@example.com](mailto:security@example.com) or open a private security advisory on GitHub.
+If you discover a security vulnerability within SageBox, please send an email to [security@example.com](mailto:security@example.com) or open a private security advisory on GitHub.

 **Please do not report security vulnerabilities through public GitHub issues.**